cdimitroulas/smart-types-ts/README.md

-`smart-types-ts` simply provides a large number of these _Smart Types_ and their corresponding constructors (called _Smart Constructors_!) ready for you to use, so that you can get on with modelling your application's domain without havnig to deal with complex Typescript tricks.
+`smart-types-ts` simply provides a large number of these _Smart Types_ and their corresponding constructors (called _Smart Constructors_!) ready for you to use, so that you can get on with modelling your application's domain without having to deal with complex Typescript tricks.

 It also provides the `mkSmartObject` function which allows you to easily convert your simple objects into _smart objects_.